Little Captains Summer Camp 2016, educational and fun camp in St. Petersburg

 “Word-of-mouth throughout the community has brought families to our campus who normally wouldn’t have done so before,” Mrs. Reynolds said.
 “In the first year, all of our campers were our Farragut students.
 This year, we have had a nice mixture of kids from Farragut and from the surrounding area.
 It’s great to see the bonds formed between campers from various schools, between counselors and campers, between counselors from different schools, between directors, the staff and campers’ families.
 Many campers ultimately come back year after year due to these bonds.”

-Even better, many campers over the years ultimately enjoyed the environment and staff at Farragut so much that they enrolling in the school.
+Even better, many campers over the years ultimately enjoyed the environment and staff at Farragut so much that they enrolling in the school summer camp.
 “The kids love the camp so much, every year we have families register their children for the academic school year at Farragut,” Mrs. Reynolds said.

 The camp has also helped strengthen the growth and development factor for Upper School students through the Counselors In Training (CIT) regime.
 In addition, Lower School students become more mature by working as Junior Counselors (JC).